GrumpySailor/google-app-engine-boilerplate/README.md

 # google-app-engine-boilerplate
-skeleton app for google app engine
+Skeleton app for google app engine

+Change the name o the project on app.yaml before deploying